edgehog-device-manager/edgehog-zephyr-device/samples/edgehog_app/README.md

 The credential secret obtained through the registration should be added to the configuration.
 The configuration can be added to the `prj.conf` file of this example.

-All use cases require setting the WiFi SSID and password to valid values.

 ### Configuration for testing or demonstration

 This option assumes you are using this example with an Astarte instance similar to the